miSSkSambo/TryHackME_x_MWR/MWR/Assignments/week3.md

-# 🔐 Week 3 Assignment – Authentication & Brute Force Attacks
+# 🔐 Week 3 Assignment – Authentication & Brute Force Attacks - Q &  A notes

+---
 ## 📌 Assignment Summary
 This assignment focuses on understanding **authentication concepts** and how they are attacked in cybersecurity.
 It covers: